This submission is currently being researched & evaluated!

-Airbrushed for Change is a name commonly associated to a series of alterations made to various Conservative party election posters during the 2010 British general election.
+Airbrushed for Change is a name commonly associated with a series of alterations made to various Conservative party election posters during the 2010 British general election.

 The campaign consisted of several different posters, of which three have been exploited to some extent.
 Many exploits include changing the text and images of the posters, typically to berate the policies of the Conservative party and several of its members and supporters, several of whom are considered to be overly posh and “toff”-like.
 They additionally played on other minor memes that appeared during the general election, including “I agree with Nick”, “Bigotgate” and the tax-evading scandal of main Conservative donor, Lord Ashcroft.